 How to Join Us

-If you would like to join the society for one of our future productions please send your details to us via email so we can contact you with more information.
-An audition to join will be necessary, and the annual subscription which runs from January to December is £27.50 per year for adults with reduced rates for juniors and kids.
+If you would like to join the society for one of our future productions please fill in the form on our contact page.
+A short singing audition to join is required.
+The annual subscription to be part of the society is £30 per year for adults with reduced rates for juniors and kids.
 We also require your contribution towards the rehearsal rooms and costume fees.
 We usually rehearse on Monday and Tuesday evenings with extra rehearsals on Sunday.